 Plus, there are tons of flexible travel cards ideal for cruises, including the Capital One Venture Rewards Credit Card.
-That card offers unlimited 2X miles per dollar you spend — plus 60,000 miles once you spend $3,000 on purchases within 3 months from account opening — good for any type of travel, including cruises.
+That card offers unlimited 2X miles per dollar you spend — plus earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months — good for any type of travel, including cruises.
 And you don’t have to cruise with Carnival, either.
 Score!

 Worst Grocery Credit Card: Kroger REWARDS World Mastercard®

 As a loyal Kroger shopper, it pains me to say just how awful the Kroger REWARDS World Mastercard® is for consumers.
 Sure, it may be better than nothing, but the rewards are still pretty sad.

 It all starts with the fact that this card doesn’t have a signup bonus.
 You do earn 2x points at Kroger stores and 3x points on Kroger brand products, but you only get 1 point per dollar on regular purchases.